 CSU Procurement Card Program

-This program provides users with procurement cards to be used as a means to place orders directly with their preferred vendor for a variety of goods and some limited services.
+This program provides users with procurement cards to be used as a means to place orders directly with the preferred vendor for a variety of goods and some limited services.
 You are encouraged to use this efficient streamlined purchase delegation program.
 Credit cards can also be used to register for seminars and outside training classes.

 To obtain a procurement card, complete the "Procurement Credit Card Request Form" and send the completed form to the CS&P Office.

 Requirements for acquiring services may be of a very complex (i.e., multi-year) or simple (i.e., one-time) nature.
-All requests for services should be submitted via a requisition.
+All requests for services must be submitted via a requisition.
 Services of a more complex nature may require additional terms and conditions, performance requirements or unique payment terms.
 The Director of Contract Services and Procurement will determine whether the order can be processed with a simple purchase order or if a more detailed CSU standard contract format should be used.
 This decision will be based upon the nature, risk and complexity of the work to be performed.

-At a minimum, a requisition for a service contract should include the proposed scope of work, specific work products or services to be delivered, any included tangible goods to be delivered, any applicable performance indicators, payment provisions and the term of the contract.
+At a minimum, a requisition for a service contract should include the scope of work, specific work products or services to be delivered, any included tangible goods to be delivered, any applicable performance indicators, payment provisions and the term of the contract.
 No work should commence nor should contractors be advised to start work until an authorized contract has been issued.

 For orders that exceed the threshold amounts, a formal solicitation may be required.
 In these situations, the procurement processing time can range up to 90 days depending on complexity.
 Formal solicitations may include any or all of the following steps: